Information Systems

 The MSc in Information Systems incorporates aspects of information technology and data analytics with a firm grounding social science.
 The programme is interdisciplinary in nature and examines how information is gathered, analysed and communicated along with emerging technologies such as artificial intelligence within the broader context of emerging ethical questions concerning the impact of technology in society.

-Students will learn the core theoretical principles involved in the design, development and deployment of technologies such as artificial intelligence and machine learning and will gain the skills to utilise machine learning and social network analysis to uncover new information from datasets.
+Students will learn the core theoretical principles involved in the design, development and deployment of technologies such as artificial intelligence and machine learning and will gain the skills to utilise machine learning to uncover new information from datasets.
 They will also gain the skills to critically evaluate artificial intelligence and identify issues that pose potential ethical risk to organisations and society.
 The programme is flexible allowing for a range of specialisations such as human-computer interaction.

 The MSc in Information Systems is designed for both non-technical and technical backgrounds.
 A central aim of this course is to ensure that all students gain the skills needed to participate in the design and critical evaluation of emerging technologies.

-The MSc in Information Systems introduces students to core disciplines integral to the deep exploration of the practical and theoretical issues related to the design and deployment of human centered information systems.
 The degree incorporates a strong interdisciplinary and human-centered focus, combining theory and practice-based perspectives from across a range of disciplines.
 We envisage students to become critical thinkers as to the role of the human within the development and design of interfaces and systems and impact that technology has upon individuals, organisations and society.

 The learning environment of the programme encourages the development of research and design as well as analytical and group work skills.
 Students conduct a range of individual and group based assignments that focus on key theoretical, research and design based challenges in human centered computing.